Keelymac32/CloudComputingProject/README.md

 ## Estimated modules
 Here are the microservices I hope to implement:

-Order Placement Service

-Order Status Update Service

-Shoe orders will be stored in an Order DB

-Add/Delete Star Shoe Service

-Starred shoes will be stored in a Starred Shoe DB

-Purchase Service

-Sneakers and Cleats can be stored in sneaker DB

-Check Out Service
+Buyer Microservice that allows users to see the shops inventory, add shoes to their cart, delete their cart or check out

+Vendor Mircoservice that allows users to add shoes to their inventory or delete shoes

+Checkout Microserice that aids in adding the shoes in the cart and producing a total

 ## Statement of the estimated languages and frameworks

-*Not fully complete still working through what languages would be best *

-HTML and CSS - Front End Components

-H2 - for databases

-Java and SpringBoot for Modules
+Java and SpringBoot for Microservices

+Postman for CURL commands

 ## General description of the UI with the primary actions
-The user will be able to place orders for either sneaker or cleats depending on item number.
-Users will have the option to buy the shoe or star the shoe.
-Once ordered, shoe info will be displayed.
-There will be two tabs in the upper part of the UI that are "orders" and "stars" these will hold previous/current orders and their completition status as well as the previously starred shoes.
+The user will be able to use CURL commands place orders for either sneaker or cleats.
+Users can add shoes to their carts by looking at the inventory edited by the vendor.
+When the order is place the order info will be displayed.
+The vendor is able to add shoes to the inventory or take shoes away.